-If you chose a 15-year fixed-rate mortgage you’ll be paying a monthly payment for 180 months.
-Like the 30-year fixed-rate option your interest rate and payment will never change.
-The main benefit of a 15-year fixed mortgage rates is the ability to pay off your home in half the time (compared to a 30-year fixed).
+If you chose a 15-year fixed-rate mortgage, you’ll be paying a monthly payment for 180 months.
+Like the 30-year fixed-rate option, your interest rate and payment will never change.
+The main benefit of a 15-year fixed mortgage rate is the ability to pay off your home in half the time (compared to a 30-year fixed).

 - You’ll pay off your house much faster.

-- Lower interest rate means less interest you’ll pay to the bank.
+- A lower interest rate means less interest you’ll pay to the bank.

 - Larger upfront yearly tax benefit since you’ll be paying a higher payment (check with your CPA).
-Over time though this dwindles as more of your payment goes to principal.
+Over time though, this dwindles as more of your payment goes to the principal.

 For the most part, it’s structured the same way; your rate and payment stay the same during the entire life of the loan.